Amsterdam/Netherlands3D/Packages/nl.netherlands3d.authentication/README.md

 Where 8080 is the port where it should be served, and `./Build/` is the folder where you have built your WebGL distribution to.

+> The above assumes you have Python 3 installed, on Windows you may need to install it using the Window Store.